zilexa/Homeserver/filesystem/folderstructure/README.md

 - `/mnt/btrfs-root` --> temporary, during initial setup and during nightly backup)

 ### subvolumes:
-BTRFS snapshots of a subvolume exclude nested subvolumes.
+When a BTRFS snapshot is made of a subvolume, its nested subvolumes are excluded.
 This way, we can exclude folders that should not be backupped or should be backupped separately:
 On the OS system SSD:
 - `/` --> root subvolume (in btrfs-root, also known as subvolid5)
 - `/home` --> root subvolume, contains user data, backupped seperately (Ubuntu, Fedora default behavior).